jiavila/hpc-client-1/doc/faq_use_gpu_on_slurm_cluster.md

 ### Slurm Configuration

-To execute gears on GPU nodes of a Slurm cluster, the slurm must be configured correctly.
+To execute gears on GPU nodes of a Slurm cluster, Slurm must be configured correctly.
 Your system administrator will most likely configure these settings.
 Below are examples of how a working configuration was set.
 If you don't see something like these settings on the nodes of the Slurm Cluster, it is likely that it is not set up